BUL - Update

 Psychology has sent us a large collection of recent journals in

 psychology.
-This project was coordinated through Dr. Vivian Khamis.
+This project was coordinated through Dr. Vivian

-Development Cooperation Ireland (DCI) has funded a grant to
+Development Cooperation Ireland (DCI) has funded a grant to purchase

-purchase fifty books in public administration, accounting,
+fifty books in public administration, accounting, management, human

-Faculty of Nursing including emergency program, neonatal nursing
+including emergency program, neonatal nursing program, occupational

-program, occupational therapy, and physiotherapy.rapy.rapy.
+therapy, and physiotherapy.rapy.rapy.

 United Nations Conference on Trade and Development (UNCTAD) has